bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Hide() Helper Function" alt="Example, Hide() Helper Function." />

-Now, as it turns out, there&apos;s actually an easier way of doing that, because <b>jQuery</b> has a bunch of helper functions built in.
+<p>Now, as it turns out, there&apos;s actually an easier way of doing that,
+because <b>jQuery</b> has a bunch of helper functions built in.
 One of them is hide.
 Since frequently we want to hide things on our page, they created a helper function called hide, which hides those elements.
-That&apos;s even easier than using the CSS method here.
+That&apos;s even easier than using the CSS method here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 117. $('ul li ul').hide(); (70) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">